Research with Human Participants during COVID-19

 Resumption of Research at MSVU during COVID-19

-- In-person participant interactions (recruitment and data collection) must be replaced with telephone, online communications or other remote measures.
+- In-person participant interactions (recruitment and data collection) should be replaced with telephone, online communications or other remote measures.
 If your cleared protocol involves any in-person participant interactions, you must complete a modification request as soon as possible (REB.FORM.002).
 We are processing these requests as quickly as possible.

-- Researchers should be aware that any data collected in this pandemic environment may alter, skew or contaminate your results, unless your focus includes COVID 19 questions.
+- Researchers should be aware that any data collected in this pandemic environment may alter, skew or contaminate your results, unless your focus includes COVID19 questions.
 Further, researchers may need to address/disclose this in publications and other knowledge dissemination activities when documenting method and timeframe of data collection.

 - If you need to postpone data collection and have questions about extending your funding, please contact firstname.lastname@example.org.

 - If it is not possible to postpone the research or modify participant contact, please contact us at email@example.com with a formal request and full rationale.
 Requests will be considered on a case-by-case basis.

 - Researchers with questions or concerns are encouraged to contact the UREB via email: firstname.lastname@example.org.